gomorpheus/morpheus-docs/integration_guides/Clouds/nutanix/nutanix.rst

 |morpheus| allows the ability to create a snapshot of a Nutanix instance.
 From the instance detail page, simply select ``Actions -> Create Snapshot`` to begin creation of a new Snapshot.
 Existing snapshots can be viewed in the ``BACKUPS`` tab on the instance detail page.
 Snapshots taken outside |morpheus| will be synced every five minutes.
 To revert to a previous snapshot, click on the revert icon located on the right side of the Snapshot.
 Snapshots can be deleted by clicking on the trash can icon.

 ..
 Note:: Access to Snapshots can be limited or removed entirely for specific user roles as needed.
-To edit a role's Snapshots permissions, go to ``Administration > Roles > (Your selected role) > Snapshots``.
+To edit a role's Snapshots permissions, go to ``|AdmRol| > (Your selected role) > Snapshots``.
 Users can be given Full, Read-only, or No access.